 - approximately 14 kilometres of four lane dual carriageway;

-- construction and/or upgrades of intersections at Thomas Road, Orton Road, Bishop Road, Mundijong Road and South Western Highway;
+- new intersections to be constructed at Orton Road, Mundijong Road and South Western Highway;

 - bridges over the existing freight rail line and Perth to Bunbury passenger rail line and Wright Road;

-- a shared use path along the eastern side of the corridor, with planned connections to local path networks; and
+- a shared use path along the eastern side of the Tonkin Highway corridor, with planned connections to local path networks; and

-- an equine rider and pedestrian underpass under Tonkin Highway at Abernethy Road.
+- an equine and pedestrian / cyclist underpass under Tonkin Highway at Abernethy Road.